yhwu/misc/apache_wsgi_python_bottle.md

 sudo systemctl restart httpd
 ```

-Please note that you have to grant permissions to the static files, css, js, etc.
+Please note that you have to grant permissions to the static files, css, js, etc. Also note that for this virtualhost, it is the ```ec2-user``` who's running it.
+The ```mod_wsgi-py36.cpython-36m-x86_64-linux-gnu.so``` however, is loaded by another user by the system.
+So, it is necessary to grant permissions to the python installation.

+Although python can run multiple threads under linux, it doesn't do that through httpd.
+In order to use all the cores, you need to tell httpd to use multiple processes like ```processes=4 threads=20``` .

 #### 3. wsgi.py